Woodland Cemetery (Cleveland): Declining popularity

 Three new sections were laid out for burial in 1895.
 The hydrants installed in 1890 were all replaced after they unexpectedly deteriorated, and both fountains had to be repaired and their leaking basins cemented.
 The fencing was also proving problematic.
 The 1883 fencing along the east, west, and north sides was in disrepair and needed painting.
-The Woodland Avenue fencing, installed in 1877, was completely replace after the sidewalk was regraded and lowered.
+The Woodland Avenue fencing, installed in 1877, was completely replaced after the sidewalk was regraded and lowered.
 The cemetery's Main Drive, which had been macadamized some years earlier, was now impassable after spring and fall rains.
 Cemetery officials asked the city to pave Main Drive with asphalt or brick.

 By 1900, Woodland Avenue had little burial space remaining.
 The barn was moved to accommodate new burial space, and all four structures on the grounds were renovated.
 The city had yet to improve Main Drive, to cemetery officials laid a stone sidewalk from the chapel to the Quincy Avenue entrance to accommodate visitors.
 Sections 84 and 85 opened in 1901, and cemetery officials anticipated opening Section 86 in 1902.
 No more lots would be available in the desirable central sections of the cemetery after Section 86 filled.

 Bodies were removed from the far northeast section of Woodland Cemetery in 1904.
 This allowed the city to build a sidewalk along a northwest–southeast diagonal, connecting Giddings Road (now E. 71st Street) and Quincy Avenue, and gave pedestrians a safer way to walk from one street to the other without walking in the street.
 Woodland Cemetery lost 18 ft to Giddings Road.

 Space at Woodland Cemetery was at such a premium by 1907 that the city considered closing the cemetery to burials once streetcar service reached the new Highland Park Cemetery.
 There were 1,985 burials in calendar 1907 at Woodland Cemetery, the most ever.
 But with only 150 family burial plots and 400 single grave lots left, officials believed that the cemetery would have no more lots to sell by 1910.
 It was so crowded at Woodland that the Cleveland Board of Health in 1911 permitted a second body to be buried atop the first (but only if 10 years had passed).

 By 1914, the cemetery had so little land left for burial sites that it began closing roads and paths so they could be turned into lots.
 All indigent burials ceased at Woodland in 1919 when a new potter's field was established at Highland Park.